 Regional management staff should provide heightened management oversight on staffing for sites where the number of RIs assigned is N, such as where assigned RIs are absent from the site for extended periods or the RIs are not yet qualified.

-Vogtle site staffing projections Vogtle 3&4 can be found at ML21054A234.
+Vogtle site staffing projections for Vogtle 3&4 can be found at ML21054A234.

 OEDO will review exceptions granted after NRR's approval has been sent to the Region.
 This review is intended to assure exceptions conform to Commission guidance (SECY-99-227 and associated Staff Requirements Memorandum) and are consistently applied.